Wicked women, seductive sinners, vicious vixens...

 In 2014 TBC Theatre partnered with the National Trust of Victoria to present an arresting and immersive theatrical experience for audiences.
 The graffitied cells, iron-barred exercise yards and echoing hallways of Melbourne’s historic City Watch House provided a unique backdrop for the tragic and dramatic confessions of four ‘fallen angels’.

-Written by: Fleur Murphy
+Writer: Fleur Murphy

-Directed by: Chris Saxton
+Director: Chris Saxton

 Melbourne 2013 season cast: